ellabellla/fschema/README.md

   - "Copy" type will treat the file data as the path of a file to be copied for this file.
   - "Piped" type treats the file data as a command and will pipe the output of the command into the file.
   - "Link" type will treat the file data as a path of a file to be symbolically linked for this file.
+  - "Hex" type will treat the file data as a hex representation of bytes
+  - "Bits" type will treat the file data as a string bits
 - "internal" will defines whether the path given by the files data should be treated as a relative path to the filesystem's root path or not (only works with "ftype"s that treat file data as paths)
 ```json
 {